-The SAA encourages the European Council and the lead committee in the European Parliament, the Legal Affairs Committee, to support and adopt ITRE’s unwaivable right to remuneration.
+The SAA, FERA and FSE encourage the EU Council and the lead committee in the European Parliament, the Legal Affairs Committee, to support and adopt ITRE’s unwaivable right to remuneration.

 The Legal Affairs committee, will discuss the Copyright Directive tomorrow and vote after the summer.
 The Council Intellectual Property Working Party held a meeting on this issue yesterday.

 Cécile Despringre, SAA Executive Director said "The Culture and Industry opinions send a clear and powerful message to the European Parliament's lead committee and the Council.
 They have recognized that Europe's screenwriters and directors must be financially rewarded when their works are successful online and have adopted the appropriate provisions to make sure that happens."

 Pauline Durand-Vialle, FERA Chief Executive added “The unwaivable right to fair remuneration received support from across the political spectrum this morning.
 It’s great to see the European Parliament stepping up in support of the audiovisual creative community."